andepraveenofficial/DSA/00-Material/DSA.md

 We can calculate the time complexity and space complexity by using __Big O__ notation.
 * Space & Time complexity

+`Time to run code = number of instructions * time to execute each instruction` The number of instructions depends on the code you used, and the time taken to execute each code depends on your machine and compiler.
 </details>

 ---